matlakow/matlakow.github.io/_posts/2025-04-03-Ldap proxy Glauth.md

 categories: [ Linux, openssl, ldap, glauth ]
 image: assets/images/Activedirectory.png
 ---
+Go-lang LDAP Authentication (GLAuth) is a secure, easy-to-use, LDAP server w/ configurable backends.
+Centrally manage accounts across your infrastructure.
+Centrally manage SSH keys, Linux accounts, and passwords for cloud servers.
+Lightweight alternative to OpenLDAP and Active Directory for development, or a homelab

 Installing GLAuth is simple:

 * Download a precompiled binary from the [releases](https://github.com/glauth/glauth/releases) page.